Mission

 Vision

-With confidence and protecting the confidentiality of those that contact us, we dedicate our time and energy to educate, protect and heal the victims of domestic violence, all those who feel that their voices are not heard and have lost the hope that their lives can be different than dark and painful.
+With confidence and protecting the confidentiality of those that contact us, we dedicate our time and energy to educate, protect and heal the victims of domestic and gender-based violence, all those who feel that their voices are not heard and have lost the hope that their lives can be different than dark and painful.

 No need is too small, no voice unheard.